aelias/city/README.md

 - Just run `npm test` in the root directory, after installing dependencies

 ### How to see coverage
-- Just run `npx jest --coverage` in the root directory to see the coverage
+- Just run `npm run coverage` in the root directory to see the coverage

+### For linting
+- Run `npm run lint` for linting hints
+- Run `npm run format` for code formatting

 ### How to build the project
 After installing dependencies (see previous instructions) you can simply type